lawlabsai/olmocr/olmocr/train/README.md

 python -m olmocr.train.prepare_olmocr_checkpoint [source dir]/checkpoint-xxxx [destination]
 ```

+If you just finetuned a LoRA adapter, you should run the `prepare_checkpoint.py` script as above, it will merge the weights into a full model and adjust the configs so you can easily run the model.

+#### FP8 Quantization

+The training process operates in BF16 weights natively, even if you are just training a LoRA adapter.
-And finally, we recommend doing an FP8 quantization step, whose performance is solidly in the error bars of the raw
+We recommend doing an FP8 quantization step, whose performance is solidly in the error bars of the raw
 bfloat16 model, but uses less memory and inferences around 12% faster.

 ```bash